Last updated on November 20th, 2022

-Candelabra style light bubs are common chandelier light bulbs in the E12 bulb base category.
+Candelabra-style light bulbs are common chandelier light bulbs in the E12 bulb base category.
 These candle-shaped light bulbs offer a nice balance of aesthetics and practicality.

 Most candelabra bulbs are incandescent, however long-lasting LED candelabra bulbs are also available, which can potentially save you money and energy.

-Dimmable light bulbs with a compatible dimmer switch is another popular option, as these are available in many of the same common candle or candelabra shaped light bulb designs.
+Dimmable light bulbs with a compatible dimmer switch are another popular option, as these are available in many of the same common candle or candelabra-shaped light bulb designs.
 Just make sure your fixture is compatible with these types of light bulbs.